-Chlorofluorocarbons (CFCs), including R12, were refrigerants known to significantly contribute to the greenhouse gas effect.
-Production of units with R12 were ceased in 1994 due to regulation.
-Chlorofluorocarbons was one of the main reasons for the depletion in the ozone layer and the greenhouse gas effect.
+- R12 - Chlorofluorocarbons (CFCs), including R12, were refrigerants known to significantly contribute to the greenhouse gas effect.
+Production of units with R12 ceased in 1994 due to regulation.
+Chlorofluorocarbons were one of the main reasons for the depletion of the ozone layer and the greenhouse gas effect.

-R22 is a Hydrochlorofluorocarbon (HCFCs) refrigerant that was slightly less environmentally damaging than R12, but was mandated for phase out in the U.S. in 2010 due to the Clean Air Act.
+- R22 - R22 is a Hydrochlorofluorocarbon (HCFCs) refrigerant that was slightly less environmentally damaging than R12, but was mandated for phaseout in the U.S. in 2010 due to the Clean Air Act.
 R22 is expected to be completely phased out by 2020.

-R32 is also an HFC refrigerant that many air conditioning manufacturers are adopting for its performance in regards to the environment, energy consumption, efficiency and safety.
+- R32 - R32 is also an HFC refrigerant that many air conditioning manufacturers are adopting for its performance in regard to the environment, energy consumption, efficiency, and safety.
 Compared to R410A, R32 has a GWP of 675 — about 30% lower.
 Both refrigerants have an ODP of 0.

 - R32 has a GWP of 675, roughly 30% lower than that of R410A